 - residential park tenancy agreement - where both a site and a dwelling on the site are rented such as a caravan, transportable home, cabin.

-Park operators do not need to offer the same type of agreement to all residents.
+Park operators don't need to offer the same type of agreement to all residents.

-The resident cannot be charged for the cost of preparing the agreement.
+The resident can't be charged for the cost of preparing the agreement.